 When I first started researching drug-free ways to prevent and reverse osteoporosis, balancing the pH emerged as a crucial element in bone health.
-It’s so important to preserve and increase bone density, that I based the Save Our Bones Program on this concept.
+It’s so important to preserve and increase bone density, that I based the Osteoporosis Reversal Program on this concept.

 At the center of the pH balancing act are the kidneys, and today we’re going to talk about six foods that you’ll want to avoid to keep these organs healthy, and how that plays into preventing bone loss.